tkglaser/tkglaser.github.io/_posts/2017-06-17-why-fixed-price.md

   he/she is actually **punished** because only the time spent is charged.
 There is no incentive at all to look at better tools or learn new things to get the work done faster.
-- When a project overruns the estimate, the contractor has to have an awkward converastion with the client.
+- When a project overruns the estimate, the contractor has to have an awkward conversation with the client.
 Trust is eroded and basically everyone loses.

 ### That is why professional contractors take the risk of project overruns upon themselves.